aibrix

 # Install nightly aibrix dependencies

-kubectl create -k config/dependency
+kubectl apply -k config/dependency --server-side

 # Install nightly aibrix components

-kubectl create -k config/default
+kubectl apply -k config/default

 Install stable distribution